anders-biostat/rlc_tutorial/citeseq_example/text.md

 ![](var_mean_simple.png)

-All the genes that are scattering close to the red line have no or only little signal: the Poisson noise dominated over any biological signal of interest that may there be.
+All the genes that are scattering close to the red line have no or only little signal: the Poisson noise dominates over any biological signal of interest that may there be.
 Only the genes that are clearly above the red line can convey useful information.

 (To understand why the red line marks the expected strength of Poisson noise, and why it